Click here for the home page

 One way to measure the prosperity of the Roman Empire is by the increase in philanthropy, both public and private, during the first and second centuries.
 For many this became a matter of civic pride.
 Pliny the Younger, for example, found out that the children in his native town of Como had to go to school in Milan because Como had no teacher for them, so he put up a third of the cost of hiring a teacher (Como's townsmen raised the rest), built a library for Como and paid for its upkeep, and gave 30,000 sestertii each year to support Como's lower-class children.

 Late in the first century A.D. the first signs of economic stagnation appeared in Italy.
 Italian agriculture lost much of its market because Gaul, Spain and North Africa were now producing their own wine and olive oil.
-To aid the Italian wine producers, the Emperor Domitian created an artificial shortage, by forbidding new vineyards in Italy and by ordering half the existing vineyards in the provinces to be plowed under.
+To aid the Italian wine producers, Emperor Domitian created an artificial shortage, by forbidding new vineyards in Italy and by ordering half the existing vineyards in the provinces to be plowed under.
 This, and the failure of city governments to balance their budgets, foreshadowed the economic crisis of the third century A.D., when political anarchy and monetary inflation caused the economy of the Empire to collapse.

 Top of the page